China says Vietnam efforts to rope in others on spat will fail

 However, Hua said that media should not hype up the situation.
 China and ASEAN "have the ability and determination to jointly maintain regional peace and stability", she said.

-Singapore's Foreign Minister K. Shanmugam said Singapore also wanted progress in talks with China aimed at establishing a maritime Code of Conduct, which have made little headway so far.

-"We do not want tension," he said.
-"We need a situation where parties resolve their disputes and differences in a way that’s acceptable to all."

-Hundreds of Vietnamese rallied in their country's biggest cities on Sunday to denounce China, in rare protests that looked likely to prolong the tense stand-off.
+In a measure of Vietnam's anger, hundreds of Vietnamese rallied in the country's biggest cities on Sunday to denounce China, in rare protests that looked likely to prolong the tense stand-off.

 Hua said that China "paid great attention" to the protests, and had asked Vietnam to take all available measures to ensure the safety of Chinese citizens and organisations in Vietnam.